 Ascorbic acid (vitamin C) stimulates Type I collagen synthesis when used in cultures of healthy fibroblast cells.
 However, when ascorbic acid was added to cells from carpal tunnel syndrome patients, it did not stimulate the normal amount of Type I collagen, and the small amount of Type I collagen that was produced had an abnormally high alpha2(I) to alpha1(I) ratio.
 Adding vitamin C to the injured cells simply made them produce more abnormal collagen, not normal collagen.

 Collagen peptides have become popular for the health of skin, joints, cartilage, and tendons.
 Collagen peptides are amino acid chains that are the building blocks of collagen.
 The hope is that the peptides might work not just as raw ingredients for collagen building, but also as signaling agents that could help stimulate collagen synthesis.
-This effect might work better for healthy skin and tendon than for injured tendon, but one supplement in particular, TendoForte, has some research behind it.
+This strategy might work better for healthy skin and tendon than for injured tendon, but one supplement in particular, TendoForte, has some research behind it.
 A study in patients with Achilles tendinopathy found that taking TendoForte in combination with an exercise program did better than a placebo with the exercise program.
+Other collagen supplements offered by other brands might be helpful, but more research is needed.

 Although glucosamine sulfate and chondroitin sulfate might help osteoarthritis, they are not likely to help tendinopathy.
 Osteoarthritis causes a decrease in collagen, proteoglycans, and glycosaminoglycans (GAGs) in cartilage.
 Tendinopathy causes a decrease in collagen in the injured tendon, but it actually causes an increase in proteoglycans and GAGs, such as chondroitin sulfate and hyaluronan.[7,8,13,18,40] Gluscosamine sulfate and chondroitin sulfate might help build proteoglycans, but since the levels of GAGs and proteoglycans are already abnormally high in tendinopathy, you wouldn't expect oral supplementation of glucosamine and chondroitin to help.